ylin36/containerization/highlevel-notes.md

 * docker run my-app:v1

 ### Push to registry
-* finally, push the image to a registry sot hat we can contribute it and store it for later use
+* finally, push the image to a registry so that we can contribute it and store it for later use
 * docker push my-app:v1